pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 References
 ----------
-pvlib-python is transitioning to a standard reference format.
-We encourage using the `IEEE style <https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf>`_ with numeric in-text citations.
-At minimum, a reference should include:
+pvlib-python is transitioning to the `IEEE reference style <https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf>`_, which should be used in all new contributions.
+At minimum, a reference should
+include:

-* Author list (can be abbreviated with et al.)
+* Author list (for more than six authors, list only the first with et al.)
 * Publication title
 * Publisher (journal title, laboratory name, etc.)
 * Year of publication